 Two stroke motorcycles with an engine capacity not exceeding 201cc and four stroke motorcycles with an engine capacity not exceeding 251cc.
 Wheel size of 21" front and 18" / 19" rear.
-Open to competitors from the year of their 16th birthday and older - Refer SSR 325 b) Open (OR1 & OR2 combined) Class:

-Any capacity motorcycle may be used.
+Open to competitors from the year of their 16^{th} birthday and older - Refer SSR 325 b) Open (OR1 & OR2 combined) Class: Any capacity motorcycle may be used.
 Wheel size of 21" front and 18" / 19" rear.

-Open to competitors from the year of their 17th birthday and older - Refer SSR 325
+Open to competitors from the year of their 17th birthday and older - Refer SSR 325 c) Seniors Class:

-Once a competitor turns 16 years old and would like to compete in this class, a motivation with proof of previous motorsport experience needs to be submitted to carmencleo@motorsport.co.za for onward submission to the Cross Country Offroad Working Group members for perusal.

-PLEASE NOTE FOR THE 2026 SEASON:

-Open to competitors from the year of their 18th birthday and older c) Seniors Class:
+Once a competitor turns 16 years old and would like to compete in this class, a motivation with proof of previous motorsport experience needs to be submitted to cleo@motorsport.co.za for onward submission to the Cross Country Working Group members for perusal.
+PLEASE NOTE FOR THE 2026 SEASON: Open to competitors from the year of their 18th birthday and older d) Masters Class:

 Any capacity motorcycle may be used.
-Wheel size of 21" front and 18" / 19" rear.
+Wheel size of 21'' front and 18'' / 19'' rear.
 Open to competitors from the year of their 36^{th} birthday and older.